bradtiltonnow/bradtiltonnow.github.io/README.md

 # bradtiltonnow.github.io

-This page serves as repository of links to content I have created sorted by type.
+This page serves as a repository of links to content I have created sorted by type.

+If you're in one of my Knowledge23 labs [go here](/knowledge/).

 ## Miscellaneous